metagov/daostar/DAOIPs/daoip-5.md

 We considered adding an optional allowlist for both tokens and funders.
 The funder allow list can be important for KYC while the token allowlist allows an organization to control what kinds of contributions can be made to the grant pool (e.g. only stablecoins and the native token of the DAO).
 We decided that these fields could be added and tested in future specifications.

 ## Projects
 Applications to a grant pool are very similar to generic proposals to a DAO.
 However, individual projects often apply to multiple grant pools or multiple times to a single grant pool, for example multiple Gitcoin rounds or a co-funding round for a public good supported by many DAOs.
-For this purpose, we define projects separately from applications, and store them as an additional form of metadata attached to an organization, DAO, or other entity.
+For this purpose, we define projects separately from applications, and store them as an additional form of metadata attached to the entity, organization, or DAO that hosts (and in principle, executes) the project.
+Note, however, that the majority of projects are proposals to _another_ entity, i.e. a grant pool, rather than to the entity that hosts the project.

-Thus a project represents the common, public portion of an organization’s grant application, whereas an application represents a particular proposal, at a specific time, by a particular project, to a particular grant pool.
+A project can be understood as representing the common, public portion of an organization’s grant application, whereas an application represents a particular proposal, at a specific time, by a particular project, to a particular grant pool.
 Project metadata contains the information that will be common between all applications (e.g. description, website, credentials, etc), while application metadata contains information relevant for that particular grant pool (e.g. responses to particular grant applications, the status of the application, etc.).

-Projects can accumulate history and reputation, as well as reduce the amount of redundant information that needs to be entered on each application.
-It also helps grant pools to actively seek out projects rather than only passively accepting applications.
+Projects can accumulate history and reputation (i.e. attestations) either on their own or as part of their host entity.

+Project data reduces the amount of redundant information that needs to be entered on each application.
+Insofar as an entity can either self-host (through daoURI) or published their project information through their preferred platform / issuer rather than across many, the data also helps maintain up-to-date data across grants.
+Project data also helps grant pools to actively seek out projects rather than only passively accepting applications.
-Project data can be published by an entity or DAO that is applying to grant pools or by an independent issuer (often a grant system administrator such as Gitcoin or Allo) that helps submit project data as applications to multiple grant pools.

 Originally, we intended projectsURI to be published by a grant system operator, i.e. as a list of projects who had applied.
 However, in contemplating a “common application” as well as co-funding grants, we decided to allow projectsURI to be published by the applicants themselves.
 This makes project creation and maintenance permissionless and decentralized (a project can point projectsURI at a Markdown file hosted anywhere, e.g. on GitHub), while allowing grant programs to organize their internal application data in whatever way makes sense to them.

 A number of issues that we considered but either descoped or decided not to include:
 - we considered specifying a full “common application” interface that makes it easier to submit and vet applications as well as fields that might be useful for such a common application, but decided not to because it could be better scoped in another standard.